teds-tech-talks/n8n-community-leaderboard/about.md

 We run monthly challenges to encourage both new and existing creators to contribute quality workflows to the n8n community.
 Here's how they work:

 ### Challenge Period and Eligibility
-- Each challenge runs from the first to the last day of a month
+- Each monthly challenge runs from the first to the last day of a month
 - Eligible workflows include those created within a 2-month window:
   - From the first day of the month before the challenge
   - Until the last day of the challenge month
 - For example, for the January 2025 challenge:
   - Challenge period: January 1-31, 2025
-  - Eligible workflows: Created between December 1, 2024, and January 31, 2025
+  - Eligible workflows: Created from December 1, 2024, and up to January 31, 2025

 ### Scoring and Rankings
 - The primary metric for rankings is the number of workflow inserts (actual usage) rather than views